Cowden rail crash

 The Cowden rail crash occurred on 15 October 1994, near Cowden Station in Kent (UK), when two trains collided head-on, killing five and injuring 13, after one of them had passed a signal at danger and entered a single-line section.
-The cause was due to a collective of issues; the AWS being inoperative, the signal was dirty and the light intensity was low, and there were no trap points to prevent a train wrongly entering a section against the signal.
+The principal cause was driver error.
+Possible contributory factors were; the signal was dirty and the light intensity was low, a guard who was in the cab against regulations potentially distracting the driver, lack of in-cab radio, patchy mist and fog, and there were no trap points to prevent a train wrongly entering a section against the signal.

-Incident
+Crash

 The 08:00 up Uckfield-Oxted DEMU train, 2E27 consisting of Class 205 three-car units 205018 and 205001, was crewed by driver Brian Barton and guard Jonathan Brett-Andrews.

-Moments before the collision recreated using Trainz.

-2E27 departed from Ashurst at about 08:25 and entered a single-track section of line at danger, which ran from Ashurst to Hever station.
-The signal was meant to be held at danger for 2E27 to await the passage of the 08:04 Oxted-Uckfield DEMU down train 2E24, consisting of Class 205 three-car units 205029 and 205032, crewed by driver David Rees and guard R. Boyd.
-It had just departed Cowden station, already located within the single-line section between Ashurst and Hever.
-Because of a lack of communication with the train crews, the Oxted signalman was unable to prevent the ensuing collision.
+2E27 departed from Ashurst at about 08:25 and wrongly entered a single-track section of line, which ran from Ashurst to Hever station.
+The entry signal was held at danger for 2E27 to await the passage of the 08:04 Oxted-Uckfield DEMU down train 2E24, consisting of Class 205 three-car units 205029 and 205032, crewed by driver David Rees and guard R. Boyd.
+Because it was not possible to communicate with the train crews (e.g. by radio), the Oxted signalman was unable to prevent the ensuing collision, which occurred shortly after 2E24 had departed from Cowden station in the single-line section.

 The lead car of 2E27 was telescoped by the lead car of 2E24.
 Both drivers, along with guard Brett-Andrews and two passengers, Raymond and Maura Pointer, were killed.
+The guard was in the driving cab of 2E27, contrary to regulations, and had previously received three separate reprimands for this.
 The cabs were so badly damaged that it was impossible to determine who had been driving 2E27.